Freqently Asked Questions

 You must email for return authorization.
 ALL return orders are subject to a 15% restocking fee.

-NOTE: ALL XM2XI Integrated Benelli and ANY GUN sales are FINAL.
+NOTE: ALL serialized parts/gun sales are FINAL.
 Once a firearm has been transferred to an individual, it is no longer a new gun, whether fired or not.
 NO EXCEPTIONS.

 Also all CUSTOM ORDERS are FINAL.